The Wire

 Sometimes, a foil balloon can sit among the power lines and not cause a fault or outage.
 But when a line technician tries to remove it, the balloon could move and short out the circuit.
 In some instances, the same balloon can trip a circuit over and over again.

-• When you’re done with the balloon, puncture and deflate it before disposal.
+• When you’re done with the balloons, puncture and deflate them before disposal.

 • If a balloon becomes entangled in an overhead power line, DO NOT ATTEMPT TO RETRIEVE IT.
-Call OPPD for assistance.
+Call OPPD at 402-536-4131 in the Omaha area or 877-536-4131 outside of the metro area for help.
 Always assume power lines are energized.

 Leave a Comment